wgy230041/getarticle/README.md

 ## Description

-`getpaper` is a package based on SciHub and Google Scholar that can download papers based DOI or website address.
+`getpaper` is a package based on SciHub and Google Scholar that can download papers based on DOI or website address.
 It can also download related papers given keywords.

 ## Setup